 - But if the soil is compact and rocky, a mid-sized front tine would be the one for the job.

-- In case the soil is extremely hard and rocky a tiller with counter rotating tines is suited.
+- In case the soil is extremely hard and rocky a tiller for breaking new ground with counter rotating tines is suited.

 Rear-tine tillers are not easy to turn around.
 Thus, you should only go for a rear-tine tiller if you have a large area to work on and can move it around easily.